Most car electrical problems, like the problems in any electrical circuit, can be traced to the power supply - in this case, the battery.

-And speaking of which, some car stereos and nav systems can draw a LOT of power.
-My new Pioneer AVIC-Z2 is on a 20-amp circuit.
+And speaking of which, some car stereos and navigation systems can draw a LOT of power.
+My new Pioneer AVIC-Z2 is on a 20-amp circuit (it has a hard drive and basically is a small computer).
 The owners manual explicitly states that the radio should NEVER be run unless the engine is running.
 It draws that much power.
 And my experience has shown than running the radio even for a half-hour, can pull down the battery enough to the point where the car may not start.

 Folks who make a hobby of huge radios and subwoofers (and we all love pulling up to a light next to them, don't we?) often install a separate battery to power the accessory equipment.
 The standard car battery can easily be drained flat by large aftermarket subwoofer amplifiers and other audio, video, and navigation accessories.
 If you plan on putting in a bad-ass stereo, you might want to consider an auxiliary battery as well.